crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 All Kubernetes Custom Resources belong to a group and are of a certain kind and version.
 There may be multiple kinds in a group and multiple versions of the same kind.
-In Crossplane, Custom Resources should mirror the provider API type that they represent as close as possible in group and kind.
+In Crossplane, Custom Resources should mirror the provider API type that they represent as closely as possible in group and kind.
 For instance, AWS has a `Cluster` type that is part of the `eks` [package].
 The first version of the `Cluster` custom resource should be of `kind: Cluster` and `apiVersion: eks.aws.crossplane.io/v1alpha1`.